 Talk to us 0300 365 3100

-Everyone is entitled to live in peace and quiet in their own home, and not be disturbed by the behaviour of neighbourrs.
+Everyone is entitled to live in peace and quiet in their own home, and not be disturbed by the behaviour of neighbours.

-Habinteg will work with tenants and other agencies such as the police, local support agencies and local authorities to ensure your estates are a safe place to live.
+Habinteg will work with tenants and other agencies, such as the police, local support agencies and local authorities, to ensure your home is a safe place to live.

-Everyone has a right to live in a safe environment, free from Anti-Social Behaviour (ASB) and Habinteg strives to create households and neighbourhoods that promote this.
-We aim for communities where customers:
+Everyone has a right to live in a safe environment, free from anti-social behaviour (ASB) and Habinteg strives to create households and neighbourhoods that promote this.
+We aim for communities where tenants:

 We will classify each ASB case we receive into one of three categories and will create an action plan.

 Your neighbours may not be aware that their behaviour is causing you a problem.
-The best thing to do is to speak to them first, if you think you can do so in safety.
+The best thing to do is to speak to them first, if you think you can do so safely.
 Remember to remain polite and try not to be angry.

-If the situation does not improve, let them know.
+If the situation doesn’t improve, let them know.
 If the problem doesn’t stop, contact your Neighbourhood Co-ordinator and explain the problem and the steps you have taken so far.

 For example, you should keep written notes of incidents and the action you have taken, including the dates and times.
 Use a diary sheet to keep a record.
 This will help us enormously in trying to assist you to deal with the problem.